 Louise Cooper's excellent Time Master trilogy, along with the sequel Chaos Gate and prequel Star Shadow trilogies.
 Another example of Good = Balance, and Evil = Extreme; although none of the factions are quite that straightforward, and the nature of the universe is portrayed as a pendulum constantly swinging back and forth between the two.

-In Tamora Pierce's Daine novels, the Big Bad turns out to be the goddess of chaos who fights against the other great gods.
+In Tamora Pierce's The Immortals novels, the Big Bad turns out to be the goddess of chaos who fights against the other great gods.
 It's because of her that creatures like the stormwings got into the mortal realm.

 It also is known in The Icelandic Sagas which sometimes can seem to resemble the Western genre.